-It was an extraordinary honor to receive the “Ideas into Practice” Award.
+It was an extraordinary honor to receive the “Ideas into Practice” Award on Thinkers50 Awards.

 In sixteen years of Thinkers50 Awards, the topic of project management had never been selected for any of the awards.
 When I first came across this world-class ranking, three years ago, I set myself the goal that one day, project management, will be recognized by Thinnkers50 as one of the most strategic competencies and management tools in our age.

 On that day, I realized once again, that there are few things more enjoyable in life than when a dream becomes a reality.